Septic Arthritis Treatment & Management

 Strictly adhere to sterile procedures whenever the joint space is invaded (eg, in aspiration or arthroscopic procedures).

 Using antibiotic prophylaxis on the same theoretic basis as that for cardiac valvular disease has been advocated.
 Whenever a sustained bacteremia may be encountered, be aware of the possibility of joint involvement, especially for prosthetic joints.
 Consideration should be given to more prolonged treatment of the bacteremia to cover the possibility of very early joint infection (secondary prophylaxis).
-The implanted hardware most likely is at greatest risk of bacteremia infection within a few months of placement.
+The implanted hardware most likely is at greatest risk for bacteremia infection within a few months of placement.
 The risk probably decreases as a pseudocapsule evolves.
 During this time, prophylaxis is probably most beneficial.
-A recent well-designed study refutes the recommendation that all joint replacement patients require antibiotic prophylaxis prior to dental procedures.[27]
+The results of a recent well-designed study support the recommendation that all joint replacement patients require antibiotic prophylaxis prior to dental procedures.
+[50] The author will continue to provide such prophylaxis.

 Treat any infection promptly to lessen the chance of bloodstream invasion.
 In addition, decreasing the incidence of underlying infections best prevents reactive arthritis.